iomesh/docs/docs/stateful-applications/iomesh-for-mysql.md

 sidebar_label: IOMesh for MySQL
 ---

 IOMesh provides persistent storage for stateful applications like Cassandra, MySQL, and MongDB.
-The following section describes how to deploy these stateful applications using IOMesh.
+The following section describes how to deploy these stateful applications using IOMesh. 需要一段话简述 IOMesh 和 Stateful Application 的关系。

-## IOMesh for MySQL

-需要一段话简述 IOMesh 和 Stateful Application 的关系。

 **Prerequisite**